bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.39.0+20240903 Send notification emails for list subscribe and list unsubscribe 2.38.0+20240520 Add menu item to run the subscriber history report 2.37.3+20240215 Use ListTrait trait in Common plugin for the listuser table
+    2.39.1+20240904 Display a confirmation dialogue when unsubscribing from a list 2.39.0+20240903 Send notification emails for list subscribe and list unsubscribe 2.38.0+20240520 Add menu item to run the subscriber history report 2.37.3+20240215 Use ListTrait trait in Common plugin for the listuser table